Caving for Beginners: The Complete Guide

 Caving for beginners can be intimidating but it is the perfect activity to pacify that curious inner child we all forgot about.
 It is essentially a way for you to dive into the unknown and explore a totally alien ecosystem – full of surprises!

-Caving can be termed as an out of the world experience, which is ironic because you will never be more one with or inside the world we live in, while caving.
-Caves can be viewed as time capsules – as it is easy to lose a track of time, especially with the absence of daylight.
-From narrow passages to bottomless pits – caves are anything but consistent in terms of their landscape, which means it will constantly test the limits of your body.
+Caving can be termed as an out-of-the-world experience, which is ironic because you will never be more one with or inside the world we live in while caving.
+Caves can be viewed as time capsules – as it is easy to lose track of time, especially in the absence of daylight.
+From narrow passages to bottomless pits – caves are anything but consistent in terms of their landscape, which means they will constantly test the limits of your body.